M3CoTBench: Benchmark Chain-of-Thought of MLLMs in Medical Image Understanding: Evaluation Suite of

 A positive value of $I$ indicates that step-by-step reasoning improves answer correctness, demonstrating the effectiveness of CoT generation in enhancing model performance.
 Conversely, a negative or zero value suggests that the reasoning steps do not provide additional benefit or may even degrade the correctness.
 This metric offers a straightforward way to assess whether incorporating explicit reasoning contributes meaningfully to the model’s accuracy.

 \textbf{Evaluation of Reasoning Consistency.} Structured and task-specific reasoning pathways are fundamental for interpretability and play a vital role in ensuring reproducibility, transparency, and trustworthiness in high-stakes medical decision-making.
 However, existing evaluation metrics often treat reasoning steps as unordered elements.
-To address this gap, we introduce a path consistency metric that explicitly evaluates how closely the reasoning path for each instance in the same task type.
+To address this gap, we introduce a path consistency metric that explicitly evaluates how closely the reasoning paths for instances within the same task type align.
 We compute this score independently for each of the thirteen tasks and then average the results.
-For task \(t\) with \(N\) examples, represent each generated reasoning path \(P_i^{(t)}\) as an ordered sequence of step categories (e.g., \emph{modality}, \emph{feature}, \emph{diagnosis}, \emph{additional analysis}).To evaluate path consistency, we first select the reference path by maximizing its average similarity with all generated paths:
+For task \(t\) with \(N\) examples, represent each generated reasoning path \(P_i^{(t)}\) as an ordered sequence of step categories (e.g., \emph{modality}, \emph{feature}, \emph{diagnosis}, \emph{additional analysis}).
+To evaluate path consistency, we first select the reference path by maximizing its average similarity with all generated paths:

 The task-level consistency score is then defined as the average similarity between each path and the canonical reference:

 Average score over all tasks: $ C_{\mathrm{path}} \;=\; 1/M\sum_{t=1}^{M} C_{\mathrm{path}}^{(t)} $ , where $ M=13. $ A higher \(C_{\mathrm{path}}\in[0,1]\) indicates that the model has strong structural stability in its CoT.